Apollo1840/machine_learning_theory/ml/feature_selection.md

 ## How feature selection

+Strategy:
+- If you have a large number of features (e.g., high-dimensional data) → Filter methods (e.g., Mutual Information, PCA)
+- If computational cost is not a concern and you need high accuracy → Wrapper methods (e.g., RFE, SFS)
+- If using tree-based models → Embedded methods (e.g., Feature importance from Random Forest, XGBoost)
+- If using deep learning models → Autoencoders, SHAP, Permutation Importance

-Above all, AIC and BIC are two methods used to balance #features and performance.
+Above all, **AIC** and **BIC** are two methods used to balance #features and performance.
 We will prefer model with lower AIC or BIC value.

 Comparison: